 Any business that is open to giving their staff flexibility and a good work-life balance should be applauded – as long as it’s not to the detriment of the company’s performance.
 Remember that you are paying your staff to do a job and they signed a contract with you to fulfil the role’s requirements to the best of their ability.

-If employees working from home are not delivering on their commitment to you, then address this quickly.
+If employees working from home didn’t work for your business then set a date to put a stop to it.
 Your staff won’t thank you if the business doesn’t survive and they don’t have a job to go to.